pifinity/cs50-Final-Project/README.md

 ## Using the App

 When you open the app, the first page you encounter is the **Sign-In Page**.
+For now, the password is set to ***password*** by default.
 Members can sign in simply by entering their name into the input field and clicking the sign-in button.
 Each sign-in is automatically recorded with the current date and time.
 If a member is signing in for the first time, their name will be added to the database, ensuring they are recognized in future attendance records.

 Admins have additional privileges.
 From the **Sign-In Page**, admins can access the **Admin Login** button to securely log in and unlock features such as creating meetings and viewing attendance statistics.
 Admins must log in to access the **Admin Dashboard** and **Meeting Management** pages.